carlastjuste/Project2_Repo1/README.md

 ## Credits

 ## License
-This project is licesed inder MIT license- see LICENSE file for details.
+This project is licensed under MIT license- see LICENSE file for details.